Rose Ochi: Law career and public service

 Ochi decided to become a lawyer after seeing the East L.A. walkouts in the 1960s.
 She graduated from Loyola Law School in 1972 and was accepted into the State Bar of California in December.
 She turned down a job with the United States Attorney Office as a prosecutor and went to the USC to earn a Juris Doctor and became a Reginald Heber Smith Fellow for the Western Center on Law and Poverty.
-During that time, was co-counsel on a education reform case, Serrano v.
+During that time, was co-counsel on an education reform case, Serrano v.
 Priest.
 She fought for Manzanar to become a National Historic Site.

 Ochi joined Mayor Tom Bradley's administration and later Richard Riordan's administration as Director for Criminal Justice Planning.
 In 1979, she was selected to serve on President Jimmy Carter's Select Commission on Immigration and Refugee Policy and later worked for Bill Clinton on the National Drug Control Policy in 1997.
 After returning to Los Angeles in 2001, she was appointed to the Police Commission by Mayor James Hahn and became executive director of the California Forensic Science Institute at California State University, Los Angeles a year later.

 Death and legacy

 After a second contacting of COVID-19, Ochi died on December 13, 2020, in Los Angeles after it further complicated her health problems.
 In a tribute post, Representative Judy Chu called her an inspiration to her.
 State Assembly member Chris Holden said that she was a "national treasure" while Assembly member Ed Chau said that he was saddened that they lost an "incredible community and civil rights leader."
-Developer Rick Caruso, who served with Ochi on the Commission, said that she was a "true leader when it comes to police reform."
+Developer Rick Caruso, who served with Ochi on the commission, said that she was a "true leader when it comes to police reform."

 In 2021, the Los Angeles City Council voted unanimously to name an intersection at 1st and San Pedro in Downtown Los Angeles after her.
 The motion was introduced by Councilmember Kevin de León and a sign displaying the new name "Rose Ochi Square" was placed on the location.
 That same year, a plaque dedicated to Ochi was displayed at the LAPD Police Academy.